lucilleoh/listening-diary/README.md

 ---

-## 11. Customizing
+## 10. Customizing

-You can tweak these by opening the file in your editor and editing the lists near the top — no deep coding required.
+You can tweak the following features by opening the file in your editor and editing the lists near the top—no deep coding required.

 **Auto-stickers** — `src/components/WeekStrip.jsx`, the `STICKER_MAP` array.
 Keywords in a song/artist name map to an emoji.
 (Only used when you haven't manually picked an emoji for that day.)